galaxyproject/training-material/topics/statistics/tutorials/age-prediction_with_ml/tutorial.md

 >
 {: .details}

 In the pipeline builder, we added two steps - preprocessing (feature selection) and an estimator (regressor).
 There are different hyperparameters for these two steps and their best combination should be found out.
-We will perform grid search to estimate the best values for these parameters: **k**, **normalize**, **alpha**.
+We will perform grid search to estimate the best values for these parameters: **k**, **normalize** and **alpha**.
 For each parameter, we need to specify a set of values to choose from:
 - **k**: [5880, 5890, 5895, 5900]
 - **normalize**: [True, False]
 - **alpha**: [0.00001, 0.0001, 0.001]